Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Zoning Clearance is the procedure the City uses to determine whether a business meets the zoning requirements for a particular location and to approve the establishment of the business use at that location.
 The Zoning Clearance is a one-time clearance with a one-time fee to establish a business at a specific location.

-The Zoning Clearance process gives the Planning Department an opportunity to verify that a proposed land use is allowed in the applicable zoning district and that the use complies with the development standards of the Zoning Ordinance.
+The Zoning Clearance process gives the Planning Division an opportunity to verify that a proposed land use is allowed in the applicable zoning district and that the use complies with the development standards of the Zoning Ordinance.
 When a Zoning Clearance is requested, a staff planner reviews the business description and location and determines if the proposed use is principally permitted, subject to a Use Permit, or prohibited.
 The planner also reviews the proposed use for consistency with previous permits that may have been issued on the property.

 Yes, the planner at the public counter can process a Business License application concurrently with your Zoning Clearance payment.